-My name is Annabel Hughes.
-Home is a corrugated tin box built on a concrete slab thrown under an old Mongongo tree on the Zambezi River escarpment, twenty kilometers upriver from the resplendent Victoria Falls in Zambia.
+My name is Annabel Hughes Aston.
+Home is a corrugated tin box built on a concrete slab thrown under an old Mongongo tree on the Zambezi River escarpment, twenty-three kilometres upriver from the resplendent Victoria Falls in Zambia.

 I arrived on Chris’s farm in February, 2013.
 From America via England via Zimbabwe.
 Though my work as a journalist-activist took me to London and Washington, D.C., I am African: born in Kenya, educated in Zimbabwe, and now living in Zambia.
 I was away from the African continent for 14 years.
 It feels good to be back.

 I started this blog in the hope of sharing with you what it is like to live — and cook and garden and forage — in such a unique environment.
-I want to share what it is like cooking in an open kitchen with a big Mongongo tree in it, alongside my assistant Adelina Banda.
-I want to share stories about growing a garden with the help of Peter Komanyana, which flourishes in semi-arid Kalahari sand and is watered by the Zambezi River.
+I want to share what it is like cooking in an open kitchen with a big Mongongo tree in it.
+I want to share stories about growing a garden that flourishes in semi-arid Kalahari sand and is watered by the Zambezi River.
 I want to share what it’s like living with Chris on a Zambian farm where the biggest pests are elephants, in an area with people who have been subsisting off the land for centuries.

 For an in-depth look at our life in the Zambezi Valley, please click here to read my feature article in the April-May, 2015 issue of The Cook’s Cook magazine, published by the New York Times food writer and recipe tester, Denise Landis.